balena-io/debugging-masterclass/README.md

 to balena devices, substituting the IP address appropriately in the SSH connection command.

-## 4. Component Checklist
+## 5. Component Checklist

 The key to any support is context.
-As a support agent, you should have enough context to start an investigation from a customer.
+As a support agent, you should have enough context from a customer to start an investigation.
 If you do not, then you should ask for as much context and detail about the device as you can before starting an investigation on the device.

-When accessing a device, there are usually some things you can check to see why a device may be in a non-normative state.
-Obviously, this depends on the symptoms a customer has reported, as well as those a support agent may have gleaned from running the device diagnostics.
-However, there are some common issues that can occur to put a device into a non-normative state that can be quickly rectified.
+When accessing a device, there are usually some things you can check to see why a device may be in a broken state.
+Obviously, this depends on the symptoms a customer has reported, as well as those a support agent may have found when running the device diagnostics.
+However, there are some common issues that can occur to put a device into a broken state that can be quickly fixed.

 The following sections discuss some of the first components to check when carrying out on-device support.
-Obviously, which components should be checked and in what order comes down to the context of support, and the symptoms seen.
+The components that should be checked and in what order comes down to the context of support, and the symptoms seen.

-### 4.1 Service Status and Journal Logs
+### 5.1 Service Status and Journal Logs

-balenaOS uses [systemd](https://www.freedesktop.org/wiki/Software/systemd/) as its [init system](https://en.wikipedia.org/wiki/Init), and as such almost all the fundamental components in balenaOS run as systemd services. systemd builds a dependency graph of all of its unit files (in which services are defined) to determine the order in which these should be started/shutdown in.
+balenaOS uses [systemd](https://www.freedesktop.org/wiki/Software/systemd/) as its [init system](https://en.wikipedia.org/wiki/Init), and as such almost all the fundamental components in balenaOS run as systemd services. systemd builds a dependency graph of all of its unit files (in which services are defined) to determine the order that these should be started/shutdown in.
 This is generated when systemd is run, although there are ways to rebuild this after startup and during normal system execution.